mbodenhamer/docker-alpine/README.md

-# docker-alpine
-A rudimentary Alpine base image
+A rudimentary Alpine base image.